apache/cordova-docs/www/_posts/2018-02-23-cordova-windows-6.0.0.md

 ### Known limitations

-As it's often the case, the 6.0.0 release of cordova-windows is not perfect and has some known limitations:
+As it's often the case, the `6.0.0` release of cordova-windows is not perfect and has some known limitations:

 - If you only have Visual Studio 2017 installed on your machine, you can not build Windows (Phone) 8.1 apps.
-- "Windows 10 Phone emulator is currently not supported.
-If you want to deploy to emulator, use Visual Studio instead."
+- As with earlier versions, Windows 10 Mobile emulators are not supported by the CLI but require Visual Studio to be used to build the app
-- [Some `build`](https://github.com/apache/cordova-windows/issues/266) and [requirements error messages](https://github.com/apache/cordova-windows/issues/267) are a bit misleading
+- Some [`build`](https://github.com/apache/cordova-windows/issues/266) and [requirements error messages](https://github.com/apache/cordova-windows/issues/267) are not optimal

 ## Feedback

-If you encounter problems with this new version, you can use the [GitHub issues of the `cordova-windows` repository](https://github.com/apache/cordova-windows/issues) to do so now. (`cordova-windows` is the first Apache Cordova repository on GitHub that enabled issue tracking.
-Yay!)
+If you encounter problems with this new version, you can use the [GitHub issues of the `cordova-windows` repository](https://github.com/apache/cordova-windows/issues) to do so now. (`cordova-windows` is the first Apache Cordova repository on GitHub that uses issues on GitHub instead of [JIRA issues](http://issues.cordova.io/)!)

-## Open questions
+## The future of `cordova-windows`

-Working on this update showed how much code is there to support other platform variants beside Windows 10 desktop.
+Working on this update reminded us how much code there is to support other platform variants beside Windows 10 Desktop / UWP, specifically Windows 8.1 and Windows Phone 8.1 but also Windows 10 Mobile.

-TODO refine

-- Is Windows 8.1 support still needed or would it make sense to get rid of _really_ much code and do a 7.0.0 release that drops support for that?
-- Windows 10 Phone?
-Still relevant?
-- Where should the project move?
-What is missing?
-What should be supported?
-What do you need?

-Please help us decide how to further develop `cordova-windows` by answering these questions below in the comments.
-Thanks!
+As Microsoft recently ended mainstream support for all **Windows 8.1** variants, total market share recedes below 6% and Visual Studio 2017 doesn't support 8.1 development any more, we don't expect any future changes that would require updates to `cordova-windows`'s 8.1 support.
+Same for **Windows 10 Mobile**, which is not under active development by Microsoft any more and will not receive any other updates than security fixes.

+Because of that, we decided to **depracte all "mobile" and "phone" build targets of `cordova-windows`**.
+In the near future we will release a `7.0.0` version that will remove support for those platform variants and focus on Windows 10 UWP - which will greatly reduce complexity and simplify future maintenance.
+`cordova-windows 6.0.0` with support for these platforms of course will stay available and receive bugfixes if necessary (Similar to how `cordova-windows@4` was the last version to support Windows 8.0).

+Please tell us in the comments to this blog post if you have any objections or comments to these plans.

 <!--more-->
 ## Curated Changelog